Studying Political Science at NIU

 Minor in Political Science

 We offers a minor for students with an interest in politics.
-In addition, we participate in the interdisciplinary minors in black studies, Chinese/Japanese studies, classical studies, environmental studies, gerontology, international studies, Latino and Latin American studies, public administration, Southeast Asian studies, urban studies, women’s studies and community leadership & civic engagement.
+In addition, we participate in the interdisciplinary minors in black studies, Chinese/Japanese studies, classical studies, environmental studies, gerontology, global studies, international studies, Latino and Latin American studies, public administration, Southeast Asian studies, urban studies, women’s studies and nonprofit and NGO studies.